Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 I have taught 3 undergraduate and postgraduate courses across 7 terms in social sciences and quantitative methods, receiving formal pedagogical training and achieving excellent teaching evaluation scores: **5.00, 4.91, and 5.00 (out of 5)**

-### London School of Economics and Political Science
+## Teaching Experience

 **MY464 - Introduction to Quantitative Analysis for Media and Communications**
-Graduate Course, Department of Methodology
+Graduate Course, Department of Methodology, LSE

-### Hong Kong University of Science and Technology
+**SOSC1190 - China and the World: China's Development in Historical and Comparative Perspectives** (3 terms)

-**SOSC1190 - China and the World: China's Development in Historical and Comparative Perspectives** (3 terms) Undergraduate Course, Division of Social Science
+Undergraduate Course, Division of Social Science, HKUST

 **SOSC1470 - Political and Economic Development of Modern Japan** (3 terms)
-Undergraduate Course, Division of Social Science
+Undergraduate Course, Division of Social Science, HKUST

 ## Pedagogical Training